syncfusion-content/js-api-docs/api/js/ejSchedule.md

 ## allowDelete `boolean`
 {:#members:allowdelete}

-When set to false, disables the appointment delete option from the scheduler.
+When set to `false`, disables the appointment delete option on the Scheduler.

 #### Default Value